 Iraq

-Risk Level: Extreme

-Country Overview:

 The security situation in Iraq is hazardous.
 It is advised to avoid traveling to Iraq.
 Travel is unsafe due to terrorism, kidnapping, and armed conflict.
-There is also an extreme risk to personal safety and security because of active insurgent and terrorist groups, sectarian militias, and high levels of violence, including kidnappings, suicide bombings, and vehicle-borne or improvised explosive devices (IEDs).
+There is also an extreme risk to personal safety and security because of active insurgent and terrorist groups, sectarian militias, and levels of violence, including kidnappings, suicide bombings, and vehicle-borne or improvised explosive devices (IEDs).

 Iraq remains subject to regional tensions.
-Militia groups opposed to the Western presence in Iraq continue to threaten Western interests in Iraq, including through

-attacks on Global Coalition military bases, diplomatic premises, and foreign nationals.
+Militia groups opposed to the Western presence in Iraq continue to threaten Western interests in Iraq, including through attacks on Global Coalition military bases, diplomatic premises, and foreign nationals.
 The security situation remains uncertain and could deteriorate with little warning.
 Protests regularly take place in and around the International Zone in Baghdad.
 Protests can, and sometimes do, escalate into violence.
 You should avoid any rallies, marches, or processions and follow the instructions of local authorities.

 Iraq faces regional tensions, with some areas experiencing sporadic attacks by artillery, drones, and rockets.
 There is an ongoing threat to Western interests.
 Travelers are advised to stay vigilant, implement strong security measures, have contingency plans, and stay informed about the latest developments through the media and travel advisories.
 It is recommended that security arrangements be regularly reviewed and updated.
+Travelers are advised to avoid travel within 30km/18 mi of Federal Iraq's borders with Iran, Syria, Saudi Arabia, and Kuwait and limit non-essential travel to the Kurdistan region.

-US citizens are advised to avoid areas near the Turkish, Syrian, and Iranian borders due to continuous military operations against insurgent groups.
+U.S. citizens are advised to avoid areas near the Turkish, Syrian, and Iranian borders due to continuous military operations against insurgent groups.
 There is ongoing armed conflict at the Syrian border, and traveling from Iraq to Syria for armed conflict is strongly discouraged.
 Engaging in such activities poses extreme personal risks, including kidnapping, injury, or death, as well as legal risks, such as arrest, fines, and expulsion.
 The Kurdistan Regional Government has warned of prison sentences of up to ten years for those illegally crossing the border.
 Supporting designated terrorist organizations is a crime, carrying penalties such as prison time and hefty fines in the United States.